MirisWisdom/DietPi.Hyper-V/README.md

 - minimal modifications to the DietPi installation
 - optimised file size (~200MB when compressed!)
 - images are compressed, signed and released on GitHub

+## Disclaimer

+This project is NOT officially supported by the DietPi team, nor is the team affiliated with it.
+This is a spin-off project which aims to formally support Hyper-V as a hypervisor for running DietPi.

+Please rely on this project's issues page for errors/bugs directly related to Hyper-V, and the official DietPi GitHub or forums for DietPi-specific issues.
+If uncertain, report the issues here.
+Any issues that are related to DietPi itself will be relayed to the official team.

+## Attributions

+- DietPi: Daniel Knight (Fourdee)
+- Hyper-V: Microsoft Corporation